This page has been created in response to numerous blogs, websites, and social media postings created by a cyber-stalker to ruin Randy’s reputation.

 Mary Cummins' occupation: "causing havoc on the web"

 Mary Cummins has described her occupation as "causing havoc on the web."
-Since Cummins is unemployed and most likely lives on a trust fund or an inheritance she is able to devote her life to this occupation by endlessly spewing hate and lies about her victims with her daily blogs.
+Since Cummins is unemployed and most likely lives on a trust fund or an inheritance she is able to devote her life to this peculiar occupation by endlessly spewing hate and lies about her victims with her daily blogs.
 Mary Cummins uses her skills as a professional search engine optimizer to make sure the blogs and pages she creates attacking her victims appear high in search engine results.
-For example, on the bottom half of her pages the Cummins lists dozens of strategically selected key words and phrases so that when a person Googles her victim's name the pages and blogs she has created smearing that victim will appear high in Google results, if not at the very top.
+For example, the entire bottom half of her pages consists of dozens of strategically selected key words and phrases so that when a person Googles her victim's name the pages and blogs she has created smearing that victim will appear high in Google results, if not at the very top.
 Another technique Mary Cummins uses is to put high-value key words into her page titles, descriptions, and HTML and link the pages to each other.
 This insures that anyone who Googles the names of her victims will be directed to her blogs, thus inflicting maximum possible damage to her victims' online reputations.
+She does not worry about being sued for defamation because she (mistakenly) thinks she knows how to hide her money from judgment creditors after being hit with a $6.1 million court judgment for defamation.

 Wikipedia blocks Mary Cummins

 Wikipedia got so fed up with the cyber-stalker's repeated attempts to smear Amanda on their site that they blocked her from posting anything on Wikipedia about Amanda Lollar or Bat World.
 Of course Mary Cummins was livid.
-She belligerently railed at a Wikipedia administrator, "Why are you stalking me here?
+She angrily railed at a Wikipedia administrator, "Why are you stalking me here?
 I need a copy of the page you deleted."
-It seems that everyone Mary Cummins comes into contact with "stalks" her, "harasses" her, "defames" her, or all three.
+(It seems that everyone Mary Cummins comes into contact with "stalks" her, "harasses" her, "defames" her, or all three.
 (See below).
-This is breathtakingly ironic given the fact that she tracks her victims' locations, the computers they are using, and the recipients of their emails (see next paragraph) and given the number of times Cummins has been sued for defamation, the $6.1 million defamation judgment against her, the countless blogs she has created about her victims, and the police reports she files against them.
+This is breathtakingly ironic coming from a woman who stalks her victims' emails (see next paragraph), files police reports against them, creates countless blogs attacking them, sues them, and was ordered by a court to pay $6.1 million for "egregious and malicious" defamation.)
 During one of her rants against Wikipedia Mary Cummins inexplicably started yammering about her sister doing "some crappy horror movies."
-Wikipedia responded to her delirious ravings by telling her things like, "It doesn't seem like you're getting the message; let me see if I can phrase it more clearly.
+Wikipedia responded to her nonsensical ravings by telling her things like, "It doesn't seem like you're getting the message; let me see if I can phrase it more clearly.
 You have agreed to post nowhere on Wikipedia, whether on an article, a talk page, a user page, anywhere, about this issue and these people," and "A very quick way to earn a permanent block would be to get someone to be your stalking horse and do so for you," and "Wikipedia is not your version of the truth; You have a bias and you are unable to overcome your bias."
 After heated arguments and Mary Cummins' grudging promise to stop posting about Amanda and Bat World Wikipedia finally agreed to unblock her.
-In one last jab Mary Cummins told the administrator, "I am not posting about BWS on wiki.
+In one last jab Mary Cummins snapped at the administrator, "I am not posting about BWS on wiki.
 Enough said, buddy."

 Stalking her victims' emails